SabinaS/quant/README.txt

     change the directory of the 'jflex'
     variable to wherever you're storing
     your jflex .jar file.
-2. Enter 'make lexer'; hit enter. (generates lexical analyzer from symbols.cup and lexer.jflex).
+2. Enter 'make lexparse'; hit enter. (generates lexical analyzer from symbols.cup and lexer.jflex).

 (--Aubrey)